Install Java using Ansible Playbook on CentOS/RedHat/AlmaLinux/Rocky Debian/Ubuntu Linux

 The ansible-galaxy command can manage roles from the galaxy website.
 The ansible-galaxy command-line utility to search, initialize, and installed roles.

 The command ansible-galaxy search –author geerlingguy will display all roles submitted by the user geerlingguy.
-Here I am going to use this author role to java on different operating systems.
+Here I am going to use this author’s role to install Java on different Linux operating systems.

 ansible-galaxy search 'Java' --author geerlingguy